Paola Turci: 2000s

-Private life
+Personal life

 In the 1990s Turci had a relationship with the tennis player Paolo Canè.
-In 2010 she married the journalist Andrea Amato; their wedding was celebrated in Haiti, with Francesca Turci and Francesca Rava NPH Foundation volunteers attendeding the private ceremony.
+In 2010 she married the journalist Andrea Amato; their wedding was celebrated in Haiti, with Francesca Turci and Francesca Rava NPH Foundation volunteers attending the private ceremony.
 Paola and Andrea broke up in 2012.
 In 2022 Turci announced her relationship and imminent marriage with Francesca Pascale.
 On 2 July 2022 she married her in Montalcino.

 Turci has a long history of cooperation with NGOs and social commitment.
 Her sensitivity, in particular concerning children, has led her to engage herself in several volunteering experiences, namely: in Viet Nam with the NGO Ucodep and in Haiti with the Francesca Rava Foundation.
 She speaks broadly of her experiences in the autobiography Mi amerò lo stesso, edited by Enrico Rotelli, Mondadori, 2014.